2pisoftware/testrunner/README.txt

 FAQ
+// NO LONGER RELEVANT USE DOCKER TO START WebDriver service.
 - How do I Install Phantomjs
 The windows binary for phantomjs is committed to the testrunner git repository.
 This is the default path so that windows users don't need to do anything.